 Dentsu Inc. Eguchi: Creating a song requires many steps, but I see a sound logo as a condensed version of those elements.
 Moreover, it can be enjoyed as "instant entertainment."
 When a company wants to express something based on its purpose, I feel this could become a new form of entertainment—something naturally shared through just 10 seconds of sound.
 It fosters employee unity while also becoming a breakthrough for new challenges.
 I see it as an initiative with that kind of scalability.

 Dentsu Inc. Morimoto: The significant impact achievable with minimal effort is also key, right?
 Even though it's short, it's easily adaptable to diverse content like social media and commercials.
 Furthermore, its continuous distribution via JOYSOUND can create new touchpoints with consumers.
-I find it a compelling project in terms of return on investment.
+I feel it's an attractive project in terms of return on investment.

 Connecting organizations and people through a few seconds of song.
 The potential of instant entertainment